mads-hartmann/new/README.md

   - Run treefmt as part of the githook
 - Document shell.nix better
 - Version locking (forgot the name of the tool)
+- Do I want to use cachix as a binary cache?
+Is it useful when I don't nix-build anything?

 ## Notes